6 People Hospitalized Following Plano House Explosion

 Six people, three adults and three children, were taken to the hospital.

-Those patients include people who were in the home that exploded and at least one from the house next to it.
+Those patients include one person in the home that exploded and five from the home next door, Plano Fire-Rescue said.

+The resident of the home that exploded was extricated from the rubble of the exploded and rushed to Medical City Plano.

 There is no word on a possible cause of the explosion yet, but Atmos Energy was on the scene investigating.

-Gas was shut off to the area for the time being.
+Gas and electricity were shut off to the entire block for a time.

+Gas and electricity was turned off to the majority of the homes on the street until approximately 9:30 pm when Atmos Energy and Oncor Electric representatives determined it was safe to reinstate gas and power.

+Plano Fire-Rescue crews cleared the scene at approximately 8:40 pm leaving the scene to the Plano Fire-Rescue Fire Marshal and his investigators.

 Neighbors, who had damage to their homes as well, told CBS 11 there was a lot of lightning and thunder, then a boom.